kelson99/Game-Of-Life/README.md

 ![GameOfLifeGif](https://user-images.githubusercontent.com/59428583/97030480-10cbee80-151c-11eb-8bd0-3d81a574ae9d.gif)

-Conways Game of life is a cellular automaton.
-Invented by John Horton Conway, it's evolution is determined by it's initial state.
+<h1>Conways Game of life is a cellular automaton.
+Invented by John Horton Conway, it's evolution is determined by it's initial state.</h1>

-<h1>The Rules</h1>
+<h2>The Rules</h2>

 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 2. Any live cell with two or three live neighbours lives on to the next generation.